yyaz/InsightProject/README.md

 ## Motivation

 Global IoT devices market is expected to grow to $ 310B and number of cellular IoT connections is expected to reach 3.5B in 2023.
+Supply chain industry has the 24% share in the market.
 In a cold supply chain, tracking the temperature and humidity of the products shipped via IoT sensors in real-time have utmost importance for the supplier and the consumer.

 ## Technologies and Tools Used